-In Application Control, layered Policies create the backbone or parameters, that dictate precisely how privileges are accessed across your network.
+In Application Control, layered Policies create the backbone, or parameters, that dictate precisely how privileges are accessed across your network.
 They define what a user can run, and where.
 A policy is made up of customizable filters that apply an action to specific Computer Groups.

-In other words, each policy is defined by:
+Each policy is defined by: